-I’m in Hong Kong, for the nth time, which is hands down my favorite city in the world.
+I’m in Hong Kong, for the nth time, which is hands down one of my favorite city in the world.
 After working and dwelling in the desert for about a year, I finally got to visit my second home - HONG KONG!
-I’ve visited it well over a dozen times, and I don’t think there’s a city I’m more passionately familiar with than Hong Kong (I get lost in Dubai despite the “grid” system, yet I could guide you around Hong Kong with my eyes closed).
+I’ve visited it well over a dozen times, and I don’t think there’s a city I’m more passionately familiar with than Hong Kong (I get lost in Dubai despite the “grid” system, yet I could guide you around Hong Kong with my eyes closed) kiddin.

 I get asked all the time why I love Hong Kong so much, and I have a hard time explaining it.
 So I figured I’d step back and kind of explain what I enjoy when it comes to travel, and frame that in the context of Hong Kong.